ArixEggink/LocalICMandGekelerRatios/README.txt

 ReadMe

-This code can be used to calculate (local) ideal class monoids of function fields and the product of local gekeler ratios for an isogeny class of Drinfeld modules.
+This code can be used to calculate (local) ideal class monoids of function fields and the product of local Gekeler ratios for an isogeny class of Drinfeld modules.
+For the theoretical background see the article ``Calculating the Local Ideal Class Monoid and Gekeler Ratios'' on Arxiv.
-For the theoretical background see: voeg link artikel in The code can be copy-pasted into a local version of the computer algebra system Magma or into the online Magma calculator: https://magma.maths.usyd.edu.au/calc/ .
+The code can be copy-pasted into a local version of the computer algebra system Magma or into the online Magma calculator: https://magma.maths.usyd.edu.au/calc/ .